 Recommendation: The Foundation should move its accounting records to a system that provides the information necessary for tracking Foundation resources, including any restrictions to ensure proper use.
-Care should be taken to avoid using restricted funds, even temporarily, for purposes other than those designated by the donors.
-Given its current condition, the Foundation should seek funding from unrestricted sources to cover its administrative costs.
+Procedures should be implemented to avoid using restricted funds, even temporarily, for purposes other than those designated by the donors.
+Given its current financial condition, the Foundation should seek funding from unrestricted sources to cover its administrative costs.